proalvo/kx-results/alge-timing.md

 cd {your document root}/kx-server/timy-bridge/ npm install
 ```
 You might get warnings when running the install command.
 However, the software should work anyhow.
-Follow the instructions if you want to make sure that the softare is latest.
+Follow the instructions if you want to make sure that the softare is the latest.

 You are ready now.
 Start to software normally